Candriam Equities L Global Demography Fund

 Engagement Approach

-Funds may use assets that are not directly aligned with sustainability objectives in order to help manage investment risk.
-Engaging for more sustainable options will aid alignment with fund objectives.
+Funds and other options may use assets that are not directly aligned with sustainability objectives in order to help manage investment risk.
+Requesting more sustainable options of this kind will aid alignment with fund objectives.

 Working to address sustainability, ESG and related concerns around artificial intelligence.